LorraineGoveas/Spill/CSC648-848 Section 01 Spring 2018 Milestone1 Team 06.md

 - **Skill Level**:
     - Basic
 - **Process**:
-    - Open the website.
-User searches for a location to retrieve data on.King Solomon is interested in seeing what environmental problems there are in Miami,  Florida.
-King Solomon opens Spill and searches for Miami, Florida and sees a report of environmental problems that have been reported in Miami.
-Joe opens the website and wants to see what type of  pollution problems have been reported.
-Joe searches for  pollution on the website and sees a report of all of the pollution problems that have been reported for that day.
+    - King Solomon is interested in seeing what environmental problems there are in San Francisco, California.
+He opens Spill, searches for San Francisco, and sees a variety of reports, particularly of litter in nearby parks.
+He wonders if there is this much litter in other cities, and starts a new search for litter.
+Now King Solomon can see reports of litter from anywhere, no matter how far.

 ------